+The Manager and the Trusts are subject to the provisions of the SFTR.
 The Funds may use securities financing transactions to help meet the investment objective of a Fund and/or as part of efficient portfolio management.
 For further detail please refer to Appendix 7.